itsyashk/ME133b_gazebo_tworobots/README.md

 # Mars Exploration Simulation with Two-Robot SLAM in ROS2 Humble

 This project creates a simulation environment that mimics a Mars-like landscape in Gazebo, featuring two differential-drive robots equipped with LiDAR sensors for Simultaneous Localization and Mapping (SLAM).
-The robots can be independently controlled via separate keyboard inputs, with one using arrow keys and the other using WASD.
+The robots can be independently controlled via separate keyboard inputs, both using WASD keys in separate terminal windows.

 ## Overview

 - **Mars Environment**: A Gazebo world that simulates Mars terrain with appropriate gravity and visual characteristics
 - **Two Robots**: Differential-drive robots with LiDAR sensors for mapping
 - **SLAM Processing**: Independent SLAM instances for each robot
-- **Teleoperation**: Keyboard control for both robots
+- **Teleoperation**: Keyboard control for both robots using WASD keys
 - **Visualization**: RViz2 for visualizing maps, sensor data, and TF frames

 ## Prerequisites